StarCitizenTools/mediawiki-skins-Citizen/README.md

 3. **✔️Done** - Navigate to Special:Version on your wiki to verify that the skin is successfully installed.

 ## Configurations
-The skin works out of the box without any configurations.
+**The skin works out of the box without any configurations.**
 The config flags allow more customization on the specific features in the skin.

+Note that:
-Note that by default all security-related features are turned off to ensure maximum compatiability.
+* By default all security-related features are turned off to ensure maximum compatiability.

-Note that if you have a lot of users that does not use javascript, it is recommended to turn off image lazyload as it requires javascript to display images properly.
+* If you have a lot of users that does not use javascript, it is recommended to turn off image lazyload as it requires javascript to display images properly.

 ### Search suggestions
 Name | Description | Values | Default